-The color picker allows you to choose colors for Shape stroke and fill, Rail stroke color, and Group color.
+The color picker allows you to choose colors for Object stroke and fill, Gel color, and Group color.
 The top of the picker will show your old color on the left, and your new color (updating as you change it) on the right.
 At any time, you can return to your old color by tapping on it.

-Below, you’ll see four sliders.
-By default, they will display values as RGBA (red, green, blue, alpha), but by tapping the numerical values at the bottom, you can cycle through hexadecimal and HSBA (hue, saturation, brightness, alpha).
+The color picker has four modes: color field, RGB, Hex, and HSV.
+Tap the color value at the bottom to cycle through them; your current color is maintained and shown in the new mode.
 This will be your chosen color mode throughout the app, and will sync among all your devices if you have iCloud sync enabled.

 You also have eight color presets at the bottom of the picker, which are set by default when you install LD.
 Tapping a preset will set the picker to that color; pressing and holding a preset will replace that preset with your current picker color.
 These preset colors will also sync among your devices as you change them.